How Biden’s pick to head the ATF was derailed by intense opposition from gun rights groups

 Guttenberg was one of the advocates who met with King.
 “He wasn’t focused on the full resume of David Chipman.
 He was focused on what this group out of Maine was telling him,” Guttenberg recalls, referring to the Gun Owners of Maine, which had lobbied the senator.

 At the same time, anonymous disinformation campaigns appeared on social media targeting Chipman.
-One, known as “Waco Dave,” placed a photoshopped figure of Chipman as an FBI agent at the Branch Davidian compound in Waco, Texas, during the government raids in 1993 that killed 76 people and greatly soured public opinion on the ATF.
-The campaigns also made unfounded accusations that Chipman had racial discriminated against ATF agents during his time at the agency, which Senator Dick Durbin said was an effort to “unfairly derail” the nomination and tarnish Chipman’s reputation.
+One, known as “Waco Dave,” placed a photoshopped figure of Chipman as an FBI agent at the Branch Davidian compound in Waco, Texas, during the government raid in 1993, in which 76 people were killed, and which greatly soured public opinion of the ATF.
+The campaigns also made unfounded accusations that Chipman had racially discriminated against ATF agents during his time at the agency, which Senator Dick Durbin said was an effort to “unfairly derail” the nomination and tarnish Chipman’s reputation.

 It’s unclear who Biden will nominate now.
 But Brown believes that the gun lobby will continue to obstruct any nominee to keep the comfortable status quo of a director-less ATF.
 Without a permanent director, “You’re simply treading water,” she says.
 Adds Guttenberg: “You could throw in the name Joe Smith, they don’t care.
 They would do the same thing with the next one.”
 Oliva denies that assertion, saying that the NSSF backed both Obama’s and Trump’s nominees, and that his group simply wants someone at the helm who’s politically independent and that they can work with.
 The NRA, however, rallied against even Trump’s nominee, Chuck Canterbury, former president of the national Fraternal Order of Police, persuading Republican senators to conclude that he was also too inclined to pursue gun control.